nicholasgrose/Gateway/README.md

 Available extensions:

+- About Extension - Let's Discord users view the plugin version and have fun.
 - Chat Extension - Adds cross-chat capability between Minecraft and Discord.
-- Whitelist Extension - Let's Discord users add and removes people from the whitelist.
+- IP Extension - Adds a way for Discord users to query for the server's IP address.
 - List Extension - Let's Discord users list the names of online users.
-- About Extension - Let's Discord users view the plugin version and have fun.
+- Whitelist Extension - Let's Discord users add and remove people from the whitelist.

 ## Installing the Plugin: